-The Art Department at Chorlton High School is outstanding, and an excellent base to begin your training and teaching career.
+The Art Departments at our partnership schools are outstanding, and an excellent base to begin your training and teaching career.
 There is a mix of recently qualified and extremely experienced staff within the department, with specialisms in fine art, design, ceramics, graphics and photography.
 The subject mentors for Art are outstanding practitioners.

 How will the course be assessed?